aws-observability/aws-otel-test-framework/README.md

 * EKS, which will run the test in the main branch workflow under an eks/k8s cluster.
 * SOAKING, which will run every night, and perform high throughput to your test case and monitor the resource usages.

-Typically, we required all the types for every test case, if you have a special usage of your component which might not need a certain platform, please put the reason in the pr.
+Typically, we require the new components to be tested on all platforms for all the test cases.
 If you find the current test case option can't fulfill your testing requirement, feel free to open an issue, so we can discuss together.

 ## 3. Run test cases in AWS platform